 2. Cuttings from each "lot" of hemp crop acreage, as identified by the producer, and submitted to and uniquely identified by the Farm Service Agency (FSA) per the requirements of the USDA hemp production program, shall be organized as composite samples.
 The terminology used by FSA to denote land areas include terms like "farm," "tract," "field," and "subfield," which are equivalent to AMS's term "lot."
 For the purposes of these procedures, a "lot" is a contiguous area in a field, greenhouse, or indoor growing structure containing the same variety or strain of cannabis throughout.
-In addition, "lot" refers to the batch of contiguous, homogeneous whole of a product being sold to a single buyer at a single time.
-The size of the "Lot" is determined by the producer in terms of farm location and field acreage and is to be reported as such to the FSA.
+In addition, "lot" refers to the batch of contiguous, homogeneous whole of a producer in terms of farm location and field acreage and is to be reported as such to the FSA.